 KINNEY will not discriminate against any employee who requests an excused absence for medical disabilities associated with pregnancy.
 Such leave requests will be evaluated according to the medical leave policy provisions outlined in this handbook and all applicable federal and state laws.

-Requests for time off associated with pregnancy and/or childbirth, such as bonding and child care, not related to medical disabilities for those conditions will be considered in the same manner as other requests for unpaid family or personal leave.
+Requests for time off associated with pregnancy and/or childbirth, such as bonding and child-care, not related to medical disabilities for those conditions will be considered in the same manner as other requests for paid family leave or personal leave.

 It is our policy to provide maternity leave for our employees.
 Maximum maternity leave will consist of six (6) weeks.
 Maternity leave will begin on the date the employee’s Doctor feels she can no longer work and will end six (6) weeks from that date.

 The employee’s salary during the 6-week maternity leave is paid by Disability.
 KINNEY does not pay the additional money for salary.